Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 I’m used to eating on the street in Bangkok, and as much as I love street food, these versions of dishes felt far more refined.
 The duck salad and the tom yam goong soup somehow tasted so much more complex than the varieties I’ve eaten before.
 The Massaman curry was outstanding — smoother than anything I’ve ever tasted.

 Every dish has a story at Saffron.
-We asked our waitress about rice and she waxed poetic about the different varieties of rice they offered, along with their geographic origins and health benefits!
+I asked my waitress about rice and she waxed poetic about the different varieties of rice they offered, along with their geographic origins and health benefits!

 Dessert — my favorite, sticky rice with mango — was inventive, served in the form of a sticky rice spring roll with coconut ice cream and sliced mango.